Hong Kong -- Shanghai Connect / Hong Kong -- Beijing Disconnect (?): Scaling the Great Wall of Chinese Securities Trading Costs: From Symbols to Numbers (From Modeling to Trading), Numerical Results

 \begin{doublespace} When doing any study of trading costs, we need to face the realities of high variance and extremely low co-efficient of variations.
 The key is to extract the signal from the noise being mindful of the fact that if we have a candle in the dark, our mission is accomplished.
 To aid this effort at amplifying the signals, we filter out orders that show zero market impact since they increase the noise without adding any meaningful explanation.
 This is also practical from another point since the orders with zero impact are traded very passively and hence their inclusion would only reduce the contribution of orders with meaningful impact towards any patterns we wish to uncover.
 To differentiate this study from other impact studies that rely significantly on price volatility, we run the test without including price volatility, but use only a dummy variable to include the type of volatility environment.
 We first run Mincer-Zarnowitz (MZ) type regressions of the type shown below, between the actual impact and the corresponding estimate.

-Results of test of hypothesis (both joint and separate) on the estimated coefficients using the F-test of significance for $\beta_{0}=0;\beta_{1}=1$ result in rejection; but with $\beta_{0}=\hat{\beta_{0}}\pm\triangle_{0};\beta_{1}=\hat{\beta_{1}}\pm\triangle_{1}$, that is with small values around the estimated coefficients we get high $p$-values implying that the coefficients are significant but have a great deal of sensitivity around their estimated values, an artifact of the high noise environment. \end{doublespace}
+Results of test of hypothesis (both joint and separate) on the estimated coefficients using the F-test of significance for $\beta_{0}=0;\beta_{1}=1$ result in rejection; but with $\beta_{0}=\hat{\beta_{0}}\pm\triangle_{0};\beta_{1}=\hat{\beta_{1}}\pm\triangle_{1}$, that is with small values around the estimated coefficients we get high $p$-values (Hamilton 1994; Gujarati 1995; Verbeek 2008; End-notes \ref{enu:F-Test-statistic:-The}, \ref{Statistical Significance Testing}) implying that the coefficients are significant but have a great deal of sensitivity around their estimated values, an artifact of the high noise environment. \end{doublespace}

 We run regressions on the full sample and also with trading costs broken down into various categories similar to the ones we used in the previous section.
 This allows the comparison of how accurate the estimated costs are versus real costs and helps establish confidence in our estimation methodology.
-The results (Appendix \ref{sub:Comparison-of-Estimated}) show that the coefficients are non-zero and significant, indicating a good level of forecasting prowess.
+The results (Appendix \ref{subsec:Comparison-of-Estimated}) show that the coefficients are non-zero and significant, indicating a good level of forecasting prowess.
 Figures \ref{fig:Mincer-Zarnowitz-Regression} and \ref{fig:Mincer-Zarnowitz-Regression-1} highlight the regression coefficients and p-values for different groups and for HK securities.

 To understand the upper limits of the predictive ability, we include other variables and run secondary regressions.
 First we include category variables.
 We try two flavors of specifications.
 One with the set of category variables that we know before an order is traded (side, capitalization, sector, liquidity demand).
 The other set would define the environment when an order is being executed (expected price-momentum, volume and volatility buckets).
 Other possible variables for the first set are: arrival price, total number of shares, 90-day moving price volatility for each security; for the second set, either as category variables or explicit numerical forecasts, are: expectations regarding notional traded, spread cost, number and size of executions, order duration and security level price trend.
 This illustrates that specific numerical forecasts of these second set of variables can enhance predictive power, but even a judgment regarding which category might apply will still be helpful towards improving performance.